Wendy Alexander: Calman Commission

 Alexander made a speech at the University of Edinburgh on Saint Andrew's Day 2007 in which she set out the case for a wide-ranging review of the devolution settlement, with a view to identifying possible areas for reform.
 The speech laid out her proposals for "a more balanced home rule package" including greater financial accountability and new tax powers for the Scottish Parliament (a cause that she had first championed when she led the Allander Series) in order that the "Union become a more comfortable home for all its members".
 She said "Scotland wants to see a future that allows her to walk taller within the UK without walking out" and called for a new "expert-led and independent" Scottish constitutional commission.

 As the leader of the Labour Party in Scotland, she set this in motion by working with the Conservative and Liberal Democrat leaders to set up the Commission on Scottish Devolution (aka the Calman Commission) in a "bold cross-party, cross-border initiative".
 The review was established by a vote of the Scottish Parliament.
 The Calman Commission became a unique Scottish Parliament-UK Government joint venture which reported back to the Parliament in June 2009 proposing wide-ranging changes in the financing of the Scottish Parliament.
 Alexander wrote then "history teaches that constitutional reform has never been gifted to Scotland.
 It has to be fought and argued for...
 Calman will shape the next phase of Scotland's journey…[with] a range of common sense measures to improve relationships".

-On St. Andrew's Day 2010, three years to the day after Alexander's call for a Commission, the UK Government introduced a new Scotland Bill.
-The proposals in the bill closely followed the commission's recommendations and proposed major new financial powers worth £12 billion, giving Holyrood control of a third of its budget.
-Under the legislation, Holyrood will set a Scottish income tax rate each year from 2015, applying equally to the basic, high and additional rates.
-The UK Government called it the "biggest transfer of fiscal powers to Scotland since the creation of the Union."
+On St. Andrew's Day 2010, the UK Government introduced a new Scotland Bill.
+The proposals in the bill closely followed the commission's recommendations and proposed major new financial powers, giving Holyrood control of a third of its budget.
 In December 2010 Alexander was appointed convener of the Scottish Parliament's Committee to report on the bill.